ai-natives/persona-kit/docs/persona-kit-v0.1-specification.md

 ## Note on v0.2 Direction

-v0.2 will focus on integrating PersonaKit with other applications (e.g., SQL Coach) rather than expanding to additional use cases. v0.1 should prioritize a stable API foundation that external applications can consume.
+v0.2 will expand PersonaKit to full role-playing scenarios, enabling agents to embody colleagues, interviewers, customers, and other personas for training and simulation use cases. v0.1 establishes the foundation with user modeling for assistants.

-This specification provides a clear, achievable target for v0.1 that proves PersonaKit's value while maintaining flexibility for future expansion.
+This specification provides a clear, achievable target for v0.1 that proves PersonaKit's value while maintaining flexibility for the full vision of human modeling and embodiment.